D4-project/d4-website/_posts/2019-09-25-maltrail-integration.md

 ![img](/assets/images/maltrail_arch.png "Maltrail Architecture")

-As communications between sensors and server are carried out over UDP one should not push Maltrail traffic over untrusted network without encapsulation.
-Fortunately, this is exactly what D4 propose to do: in this blogpost, we showcase how one can multiplex Maltrail sensors communications into D4, and cross untrusted network while guaranteeing confidentiality and authenticity of
+As communications between sensors and server are carried out over UDP, one should not push Maltrail traffic over untrusted network without proper tunneling.
+Fortunately, this is exactly what D4 propose to do: in this blogpost, we showcase how one can multiplex Maltrail **Sensor<->Server** communications into D4, and cross untrusted network while guaranteeing confidentiality and authenticity of Maltrail data.
-\`Maltrail\` data.

 <a id="orgdbf23be"></a>